Coindrop-Cartel/pinbowling/README.md

 This app now uses a PHP backend for MySQL persistence.

+## Overview

+PinBowling is a specialized scoring application designed to map pinball scores to bowling-style frames and strikes.
+This repository contains the backend API (PHP/MySQL) and the client-side logic (Vanilla JS) responsible for managing leagues, events, players, and real-time score calculation.

+## Project Structure

+- `/api`: RESTful PHP endpoints for CRUD operations.
+- `/includes`: Core configuration, database initialization, and security utilities.
+- `/scripts`: Frontend ES modules for UI components, scoring engines, and API interaction.
+- `/docs`: Documentation including API specifications.
+- `js-config.php`: Secure bridge for passing server-side environment variables to the frontend.

+## API Documentation

+The project includes a comprehensive OpenAPI 3.0 specification.
+You can find the detailed endpoint documentation in:
+`docs/openapi.yaml`

+Key endpoints include:
+- `api/leagues.php`: Manage bowling leagues, seasonal events, and rosters.
+- `api/machines.php`: Manage the global machine registry and event-specific target scores.
+- `api/players.php`: Manage the global player database.
+- `api/locations.php`: Manage physical venues and their machine lineups (templates).
+- `api/scores.php`: Record and retrieve frame-by-frame scores.

+## Security

+Write operations are protected by an `X-PB-SECRET` header.
+League-specific actions can also be protected by a league password provided via the `X-LEAGUE-PASSWORD` header.

 ## Setup

 1. Upload the site files to a PHP-enabled web host.